dao-duc-tung/fastai-practice/notes/notes.md

 - Normalize using mean and std of data <img src="https://latex.codecogs.com/gif.latex?\frac{x-mean}{std}" title="\frac{x-mean}{std}" />

+- If you’re using a pretrained model you need to use the same stats it was trained with.
+Imagine you're trying to classify different types of green frogs.
+If you were to use your own per-channel means from your dataset, you would end up converting them to a mean of zero, a standard deviation of one for each of your red, green, and blue channels.
+Which means they don't look like green frogs anymore.
+They now look like grey frogs.
+But ImageNet expects frogs to be green.
+So you need to normalize with the same stats that the ImageNet training people normalized with.
+Otherwise the unique characteristics of your dataset won't appear anymore﹣you've actually normalized them out in terms of the per-channel statistics.
+So you should always use the same stats that the model was trained with.

 ## [Numericalizing | Text Data](https://youtu.be/vnOpEwmtFJ8?t=5491)

 - [Notebook 12_text](https://github.com/fastai/course-v3/blob/master/nbs/dl2/12_text.ipynb)